 8.4 Urban Nightscapes

-• Technique: Urban night photography focuses on capturing cityscapes with artificial lights, including streetlights, car trails, and illuminated buildings.
+Technique: City night photography is focused on urban cityscapes with a combination of artificial lights from streetlights, car trails, and illuminated buildings.

-• How to Use on A6100: Use a tripod and long exposure to capture the movement of lights in the city.
-Experiment with different perspectives and focal lengths to highlight the contrast between the static and dynamic elements of the scene.
+How to use on A6100: Use a tripod with long exposure to capture the moving lights in the city.
+Explore different views and focal lengths for interesting perspective contrasts between the static and dynamic elements of the scene.

-9. Conclusion: Is the Sony A6100 the Right Camera for Night Photography?
+9. Conclusion: Is the Sony A6100 Suitable for Night Photography?